Get pupils moving with confidence – Get Cycling in Schools

 Any teaching staff can take part in the training, including teachers, teaching assistants and other support staff.

 Training for teaching staff includes half a day of practical training, supplemented by a 1-hour e-learning module.
-Teaching staff will receive printed activity booklets and lesson plans, as well as permanent access to e-learning and additional digital resources after the training is completed.
+Teaching staff will receive printed activity booklets and session plans, as well as permanent access to e-learning and additional digital resources after the training is completed.

 The half day of practical training will be in a suitable venue (tbc) within each county area.
 The training is free but any travel costs must be funded by the school.
-We always try to ensure travel distances are kept at a minimum.
+We always try to ensure travel distances are kept at a minimum.sp

 What schools often ask us